How the Forex Market is Regulated

 Forex regulation is a system of checks that have been put in place to ensure that the forex market is a safe place to be.
 These checks include the setting up of legal and financial standards.
 For compliance with these checks to be ascertained or verified, watchdogs or overseers have been set up to monitor the behavior of industry players.
 These bodies are called regulators.

 The primary purpose of regulation is to protect investors from fraud.
-Forex broker reviews help to guide investors to forex brokers that are regulated.
+Forex broker reviews can help answer questions such as is thinkmarket legit?
+And can help to guide investors to forex brokers that are regulated.

 Who Regulates the Forex Market?